Efficient Epistemic Uncertainty Estimation in Regression Ensemble Models Using Pairwise-Distance Estimators: Pairwise-Distance Estimators

 In addition to the improved lower bound, there is an improved upper bound as well.
 Let Kullback-Liebler (KL) divergence be defined as follows,

-Note that the KL divergence does not satisfy the triangle inequality nor is it symmetric, thus it is not metric but does suffice as a generalized distance function. \begin{corollary} When applying Kullback-Liebler divergence as our distance function in \autoref{eq:PaiDE}, we achieve a tighter upper bound than $H(y,\theta|x)$,
+Note that the KL divergence is a not metric but does suffice as a generalized distance function. \begin{corollary} As from \citet{kolchinsky2017estimating}, when applying Kullback-Liebler divergence as our distance function in \autoref{eq:PaiDE}, we achieve a tighter upper bound than $H(y,\theta|x)$ from \autoref{eq:entbounds},